Future Continuous Tense: Structure, Uses, and Examples

 • Will she be working tomorrow?

-• Will they be waiting for us?
+• Will they be waiting outside?

 Future Continuous Structure and Examples